Continuing Education Activity

 - Describe the clinical evaluation of vertebral osteomyelitis.

-- Describe typical imaging findings in vertebral osteomyelitis.
+- Review typical imaging findings in vertebral osteomyelitis.

 - Explain why careful planning and discussion amongst interprofessional team members involved in the management of patients with vertebral osteomyelitis will improve outcomes.

-Vertebral osteomyelitis may develop after trauma to the spine, post-surgery or hematogeneous spread from an adjacent site.
+Vertebral osteomyelitis may develop after trauma to the spine, post-surgery, or via hematogeneous spread from an adjacent site.
 If left untreated, this infection has high morbidity leading to spinal deformity, paraplegia, and even death.

 Risk factors for vertebral osteomyelitis include:

 - IV drug use

 The incidence of vertebral osteomyelitis differs, depending on the region and population being studied.
 The estimated incidence of vertebral osteomyelitis in the United States is 4.8 cases per 100,000 and has been increasing in the last few decades.
 Worldwide, the incidence in various countries ranges from 1 per 100,000 to 7 per 100,000.
 Disease incidence increases with age, and there is a slightly increased incidence in males versus females.
 Similar to disease incidence, vertebral osteomyelitis mortality also varies based on the country of interest, causal organism, and high-risk versus low-risk patient populations.
 One year mortality ranges as high as 11%.
 In the pre-antibiotic era, mortality estimates were greater than 25%.